nodejs/node/deps/npm/CONTRIBUTING.md

 1. Make a pull-request against this repository
 2. Add the following comment to the pull-request: "`test this please ✅`"

-This will trigger the [benmark suite](https://github.com/npm/benchmarks) to run against your pull-request, and when it's finished running it will post a comment on your pull-request just like bellow.
+This will trigger the [benchmark suite](https://github.com/npm/benchmarks) to run against your pull-request, and when it's finished running it will post a comment on your pull-request just like below.
 You'll be able to see the results from the suite inline in your pull-request.

 > You'll notice that the bot-user will also add a 🚀 reaction to your comment to let you know that it's sent the request to start the benchmark suite.